Julie Argentina, Chile 8 Comments

 DRIVING SANTIAGO TO MENDOZA: Find out what it is like to drive from Santiago, Chile to Mendoza, Argentina and if it is worth it.

-MENDOZA, ARGENTINA: Tour the wine regions in Mendoza, go white water rafting and rock climbing, and hike to Aconcagua Base Camp.
+MENDOZA, ARGENTINA: Tour the wine regions in Mendoza, go white water rafting, and hike to Aconcagua Base Camp.
 See the full list in our article Best Things to Do in Mendoza.

 ARGENTINA & CHILE: Find out how we combined Santiago and Mendoza into an awesome 12 day trip.